All Episodes

 I don't think you're supposed to soak anything in oil.

-That sounds really gross, but avocado is a very healthy oil.
+But avocado is a very healthy oil.

-Um, fully aware that I don't think you're supposed to soak in it.
+I'm fully aware that I don't think you're supposed to soak in it.

 Uh-huh.

-You come in in the studio and you're like, hey Lynn, you know what?
+You come in in the studio and you're like, Hey, Lynn, you know what?

 Instead of doing like salads and stuff today, could you order me?

-And it was like the most ridiculous order of like pastrami and corn beef and fries, and I wrote you back.
+And it was like the most ridiculous order of like pastrami and corned beef and fries.

 I'm like, who is this?